Herbertkartel/alx-low_level_programming/0x14-bit_manipulation/README.md

-A function that prints the binary representation of a number
+Finds the password of this program